 Each year the association is tasked with organizing a 3-day, National Leadership Experience for its membership.
 The event draws over 700 attendees from across the country and world.
 The Conference ends with a closing Awards Gala that celebrates the accomplishments of peer-selected awardees and honories.

-The client needed a turnkey solution including walk around talent, musicians for a VIP reception, The Museum opened its doors on July 4th, 1876, so to say it is a historic property is an understatement.
+ASID needed a turnkey solution including walk around talent, musicians for a VIP reception, and expert audio/visual event produciton.
+The Boston Museum of Fine Arts, the venue, opened its doors on July 4th, 1876.
+To say it is a historic property is an understatement.
 Being a museum open to the public, our installation time would be limited to two hours before doors opened for the VIP Reception.
 What normally would have been a six hour load-in and setup was now reduced to two and a half hours.

-Our lighting rig was designed to illuminate two separate sides of the museum, one side for the program and the other for the dancing which took place the latter part of the evening.
-We also had over 100’ of throw distance between our projectors and the projection surfaces, two large walls, so 20k projectors and long throw lenses were required.
+Our lighting rig was designed to illuminate two separate sides of the museum, one side for the program and the other for the dancing which took place in the latter part of the evening.
+We also had over 100’ of throw distance between our projectors and the projection surfaces, two large walls.
+Therefore, 20k projectors and long throw lenses were required.

-Time constraints, scope of services, and historical venue were three main factors that Vario was tasked to overcome.
-Not only were we able to accomplish all of these goals, but we also solidified our relationship with the end client, and have received numerous requests for service from chapters around the country to provide similar services.
+Time constraints, scope of services, and a historical venue were three main factors that Vario was tasked to overcome.
+Not only were we able to accomplish all of these goals, but we also solidified our relationship with ASID, and have received numerous requests for service from chapters around the country to provide similar services.